Skip to Main Content

 Rapid Assembly

-24-hour team assembly for most requirements.
-We maintain relationships with sound professionals across Hungary—from Budapest and Debrecen to Pécs and Szeged—for quick response to production needs.
+24-hour team assembly for most needs.
+We keep relationships with sound pros across Hungary—from Budapest and Debrecen to Pécs and Szeged—for quick response to production needs.

 04.